FirebaseExtended/MLKit-ARCore/README.md

 # MLKit-ARCore
-This simple project detects objects using Firebase MLKit and tags them in with 3D labels in Augmented Reality.
+This simple project detects objects using Firebase ML Kit and tags them in with 3D labels in Augmented Reality.
 Using ARCore and Firebase RTDB, it also shares the labels between phones.
 This serves as a multiplayer image labeling game.

 Based on: [CoreML-in-ARKit](https://github.com/hanleyweng/CoreML-in-ARKit)